 The ‘contact points’ are the three places where your body comes in contact with your bike.
 These parts are not technically complex but are still incredibly important to the ride quality of your bike.
 Adjustments to their quality and personal suitability can make huge differences to your level of comfort.

 |Race saddle with carbon rails|

 Saddle choice is important on long distance rides.
-A good quality gravel bike will come with a decent quality saddle.
-Even so, it may not suit your shape.
+The best gravel bikes come with a decent quality saddle.
+Even so, it may not suit your particular body shape.

 For most riders, comfort comes to mind as the main priority here.
 However, it’s important to consider your long-term groin and reproductive health.
 Specially-designed saddles take these issues into account by relieving pressure on the perineum.

 A poorly designed saddle can cause numbness due to a restricted blood supply.
 Moderate padding is ideal, ensuring that your weight is supported by your sit-bones.

 is well worth a gander

 There are numerous materials used for the construction of the saddle body and rails.
 Carbon fiber sheds weight in both areas.
 For rails, everything from chromoly to aluminum and titanium can be found.
 Consider your budget and your priorities (e.g. weight over cost etc.), when making a choice.